RenatoPdosSantos/word-predictor/README.md

 - *RWeka*, for machine learning algorithms for data mining

 # Highlights
 - **Speed**: The probabilities were all previously computed and are loaded before execution.
-The app looks down the word tables to instantly recover the most likely next word.
+The app searches through millions of words down the tables to instantly recover the most likely next word.

 - **Versatility**: The algorithm handles many contractions used in Internet language: e.g. "I'll b there 2day"  will be translated as "i will be there today."